glyph/Fritter/docs/quickstart.rst

 This should show us ``hello 2.0``, and ``hello 3.0``, as each callable runs, then time advances to the scheduled time of the next one.
 You can ask the driver the time directly with ``driver.now()``, and indeed, that should show you ``3.0``.
-Even if no work is schedeuled though, you can set the clock by advancing by a specific interval:
+Even if no work is scheduled though, you can set the clock by advancing by a specific interval:

 .. code-block:: python